openactive/feed-normaliser/docs/stage/normalise-data.md

 When restarted it will pick up where it left off.

+## Errors

+If an error occurs for a specific piece of normalised data, it can be found in the `normalisation_errors` column of the `normalised_data` table.

 ## Clear out work already done (Database storage)

 There are 2 options here: